vanderwijk/disable-updates/README.md

 No, keeping WordPress up-to-date is very important for security reasons.
 You should only install this plugin if you keep your system up to date using another mechanism such as a staging server or svn.

+= Can I submit a feature request or bug report? =

+Yes, please use the [support forum](https://wordpress.org/support/plugin/disable-updates/) to report any issues you may have.
+You can submit code suggestions in the [GitHub repository](https://github.com/vanderwijk/disable-updates).

 == Changelog ==

 = 1.3.4 =